MonobyteStudios/Whiskr/README.md

 ## Installation Instructions
 1. Create your Discord application (if you haven't: https://discord.com/developers/applications)
    - In your Discord application, head to the `Installation` tab and scroll down to `Guild Install`.
 Click `Scopes`, followed by `bot`.
-Another dropdown will show with permissions.
+A dropdown with permissions will show up.
 Select `Send Messages` and `Attach Files` to ensure full bot functionality.

-   - User installs are supported; if you want to use that, make sure you keep `User Install` enabled in `Installation Contexts`.
+   - User installs are supported; if you want to use that, keep `User Install` enabled in `Installation Contexts`.

    - Make sure you have `Message Intents` enabled on the `Bot` page